ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     feedback reporting addresses of the Organizational Domain (or hosts) will be used.
 The only direct risk of feedback leakage for these PSDs are for Organizational Domains that are out of compliance with PSD policy.
-Data on non-existent cousin domains would be sent to the PSO.
+Data on non-existent domains would be sent to the PSO.

 * Multi-organization PSDs not requiring DMARC usage (e.g., ".com")